HORNSEA CARNIVAL 2020

 Since then the Carnival has run very successfully with few changes.
-One of the most memorable Carnivals in recent years was when the Red Arrows gave a spectacular display on the seafront, unfortunately funds have not allowed us to have a return visit.
+One of the most memorable Carnivals in recent years was when the Red Arrows gave a spectacular display on the seafront, unfortunately funds raised to put on the carnival have not allowed us to have a return visit.

 The only times when the Carnival has had to be cancelled was in 2007 and 2012, when heavy and prolonged rain flooded Hall Garth Park.

 Although many Committee members have come and gone, they always remain very dedicated and give their time and experience freely.